uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 ![move cube](images/worksheet_1/manipulate_cube_move.gif)

-You should generally stick to the 3 coloured arrow.
-Avoid using the middle yellow square as this will move the cube relative to the camera.
+**Avoid** using the central square as this will move the cube relative to the camera making it very hard to position accurately in the current perspective view.*

 #### Rotate
-- With the cube still selected click on the rotate button, or press **e** on the keyboard
+- With the cube still selected click on the rotate button (shortcut **e**)

 ![rotate button](images/worksheet_1/rotate.jpg)